 In theory you should put masteries into wind.
 However, you may find that resistances serve you better.
 Since you are a support class you can choose to go the way of ultimate survivability or try to hold your own by going with attack.
 If your tree and masteries/resistances are similar in layout, you should be successful.

-Once again, just remember what your purpose is as a light bard, you are the healer and working down the tree with this in mind will keep you on the straight and narrow.
+Once again, just remember what your purpose is as a light bard: You are the healer.
+Working down the tree with this in mind will keep you on the straight and narrow.

 Gear and Builds

 - If you want to be a complete and total Johnny Badass then you will have to accept that you may be a bit squishy.
 If you're okay with that then look for at least two IDs that increase your attack in some way on each piece of gear.
 This could be attack, crit damage, crit chance, or the appropriate mastery for your build.
 You will want to gem with the gems that correspond to the above.
 To reduce your squishiness, focus on upgrading your weapon and shoulders first as they will add to both attack and health.

 - You are looking for no less than 2 eva ids on every piece of gear including your rings and off hand.
 You will want to place as many Mistshrouds in your gear as possible.
 This build is expensive but if you have the money to buy zen, it's completely doable and fun.

 - This build is ideal against evasion builds.
 You will ideally have one or two accuracy IDs and one or two attack, crit chance, crit damage or mastery ID per piece of gear.
 You should gem similarly.
 Place as many high level goldsparks as possible, ragefires in every piece, eagle eyes where you can and shattershards where you can.

 Warded Stout Build